Keegan Murray NBA Preview vs. the Rockets

 Rockets 2022-23 Defensive Insights

-- The Rockets were ranked 28th in the league defensively last season, giving up 118.6 points per game.
+- Allowing 118.6 points per contest last year made the Rockets the 28th-ranked team in the league defensively.

-- Giving up 41.5 rebounds per contest last season, the Rockets were fourth in the league in that category.
+- The Rockets gave up 41.5 rebounds on average last year, fourth in the league.

-- The Rockets were the 24th-ranked team in the league in assists conceded per game last season, at 26.1.
+- In terms of assists, the Rockets were 24th in the league defensively last year, giving up 26.1 per contest.

-- In terms of three-point defense, the Rockets were ranked last in the NBA last year, giving up 14.5 makes per game.
+- The Rockets conceded 14.5 made 3-pointers per game last season, worst in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!